-The computer has one memory module compartment, which is located on the bottom of the computer.
-The memory capacity of the computer can be upgraded by adding a memory module to the vacant expansion memory module slot or by upgrading the existing memory module in the primary memory module slot.
+The computer has two memory module compartments.
+The capacity of the computer can be upgraded by adding a memory module to the vacant expansion memory module slot or by upgrading the existing memory module in the primary memory module slot.

-- ⚠ WARNING!
-To reduce the risk of electric shock and damage to the equipment, unplug the power cord and remove all batteries before installing a memory module. - △ CAUTION: Electrostatic discharge (ESD) can damage electronic components.
+- WARNING!
+To reduce the risk of electric shock and damage to the equipment, unplug the power cord and remove all batteries before installing a memory module. - CAUTION: Electrostatic discharge (ESD) can damage electronic components.
 Before beginning any procedure, ensure that you are discharged of static electricity by touching a grounded metal object. - NOTE: To use a dual-channel configuration when adding a second memory module, be sure that both memory modules are identical.

-To add or replace a memory module, follow these steps:
+To add or replace a memory module:

-△ CAUTION: To prevent information loss or an unresponsive system:
+A CAUTION: To prevent information loss or an unresponsive system:

 Shut down the computer before adding or replacing memory modules.
-Do not remove a memory module while the computer is on, in Sleep mode, or in Hibernation mode.
+Do not remove a memory module while the computer is on, in the Sleep state, or in Hibernation.

-If you are not sure whether the computer is off or in Hibernation mode, press the power button to turn on the computer, and then use the operating system to shut down the computer.
+If you are not sure whether the computer is off or in Hibernation, turn the computer on by pressing the power button.
+Then shut down the computer through the operating system.

-- 1. Save your work, shut down the computer, and close the display. - 2.
-Disconnect all external devices that are connected to the computer. - 3.
-Unplug the power cord from the AC outlet. - 4.
-Turn the computer upside down on a flat surface. - Remove the battery from the computer. - 6.
-Loosen the service cover screws (1). - 7.
-Lift the service cover (2) away from the computer, and then remove it.
+- 1. Save your work and shut down the computer. - 2.
+Disconnect AC power and external devices connected to the computer. - 3.
+Remove the battery. - 4.
+With the hard drive bay toward you, loosen the 2 memory module compartment cover screws (1). - 5.
+Lift the memory module compartment cover (2) away from the computer.

-- 8. If you are replacing a memory module, remove the existing memory module: - a.
+- 6. If you are replacing a memory module, remove the existing memory module: - a.
 Pull away the retention clips (1) on each side of the memory module.